-Street trading licences (general and special event)
+Street trading licences and fees (general and special event)

 Street trading policy